Skip to content

 Inspecting and Replacing Main Valve Head and Seat (½" to 4")

-6. Inspect to determine if scale or other foreign material prevented tight closure of the head and seat
+6. Inspection should then be made to determine if scale or other foreign material prevented tight closure of the head and seat.

-7. If head or seat shows signs of wear, this can be corrected by grinding using a fine grinding compound (400 grit), provided wear is not too severe.
-Check for body erosion
+7. If the head or seat shows signs of wear, this can be corrected by grinding, using a fine grinding compound (400 grit) providing the wear is not too severe.
+Check for body erosion.

-8. If necessary to replace valve seat, it can be removed from valve body using a standard hexagon socket (½" to 2" valves).
-When replacing valve seat, use a new gasket to ensure a tight joint.
-2½" to 6" valves contain raised lugs for removal and seal metal-to-metal without a gasket
+8. If it is necessary to replace the valve seat, this can be removed from the valve body using a standard hexagon socket (Valve sizes ½" to 2").
+When replacing the valve seat, a new gasket should be used to insure a tight joint.
+2½" to 6" valves contain raised lugs for removal and seal metal-to-metal without a gasket.

 Important

-3. This allows the lower diaphragm case to be removed
+3. This will allow the lower diaphragm case to be removed.

-4. Inspect the 2 metal diaphragms (1H) to ensure they have not become distorted or fractured due to abnormal operating conditions
+4. The 2 metal diaphragms (1H) should be inspected to insure that they have not become distorted or possibly fractured as a result of abnormal operating conditions.

-5. Remove any accumulation of dirt or foreign material from the diaphragm case
+5. At the same time, any accumulation of dirt or foreign material should be removed from the diaphragm case.

-6. Check valve stem (1F) to ensure it moves freely and no scale or foreign material is lodged in the guide bushing
+6. The valve stem (1F) should also be checked to make sure it is free to move and that there is no scale or foreign material lodged in the guide bushing.

-7. Before reassembling diaphragms, main valve head must be in place and held in closed position with return spring and main valve cover
+7. Before reassembling diaphragms in ½" to 4" sizes, main valve head must be in place and held in a closed position with the return spring and main valve cover.

-9. Take care in centering diaphragms properly and equalizing bolt take-up uniformly
+9. Care should be taken in centering the diaphragms properly and equalizing bolt take-up uniformly.

 Professional Tip

-3. Inspect and replace the 2 metal diaphragms (1H) if distorted or fractured
+3. The 2 metal diaphragms (1H) should be inspected and replaced if they have become distorted or fractured.